tacla/VictimSim2/ex03_4exp_4res_bfs/readme.md

-# Example of a Multiagent systems
+# Example of a Multiagent system
 This system has 4 explorer agents running depth-first search for exploring the environment and 4 rescuer agents with placeholders for the following functions:
 * clustering (a naive one, based on quadrants)
 * sequencing of rescue (it orders the victims by x coordinates in ascending order followed by the y coordinates)